Rohan5manza/content-ops-starter-2/content/pages/index.md

         subtitle: We aim to help others start their journey in research.
         text: >
           We dub ourselves the "**Indie Hackers for research**" : for solo and independent beginners who wish to pursue AI research.
-We provide them support and guidance in ideation phase, writing research papers, get published in reputed journals, prepare for conferences, and much more.
+We aim to provide them support and guidance in ideation phase, writing research papers, get published in reputed journals, prepare for conferences, and much more.
         image:
           type: ImageBlock
           altText: Featured item